568

 • 3

 \$\begingroup\$ Could you specify "legitimate"?
 This sounds a bit like code bowling (and seems to have the same issues).
-With enough imagination I'm sure I can justify any depth of pointers. \$\endgroup\$ Apr 30, 2015 at 17:43
+With enough imagination I'm sure I can justify any depth of pointers. \$\endgroup\$ Commented Apr 30, 2015 at 17:43

 • \$\begingroup\$ @MartinBüttner Edited but, basically, it is subjective. \$\endgroup\$